 The Red Bulls doubled their lead after a foolish foul by Mendez in one of his last actions in an unusually poor performance by his standards.
 Casseres Jr. sent the direct free kick into the upper left corner out of Gallese’s reach to make it 2-0 in the 60th minute.

 Pareja sent van der Water and Joao Moutinho on for Mendez and Halliday moments later with a lot of offensive work to do.
-That nearly became a moot point when second-half sub Fabio pushed a header just wide of Gallese’s post in the 64th minute on a shot that nearly killed off the game.
+That nearly became a moot point when second-half sub Fabio pushed a header just wide of Gallese’s post in the 64th minute on a shot that would have killed off the game.

 A microcosm of the match for Orlando was Moutinho’s excellent cross in the 69th minute, which found the head of Smith.
 Unfortunately, the fullback nodded his shot off the back of teammate van der Water in the 69th minute.
-Moments later, van der Water did well to spring Mueller in the attack but the first touch was poor, which allowed New York to regroup and block the ensuing shot attempt.
+Moments later, van der Water did well to spring Mueller in the attack but his first touch was poor, which allowed New York to regroup and block the ensuing shot attempt.

 New York again could have killed off the game as Orlando was sloppy with the ball.
 Urso’s turnover led to a chip attempt by Dru Yearwood that flashed wide of the near post in the 76th and Fabio forced a good save from Gallese a minute later.

 The Lions got on the board in the 84th.
 Smith sent in a good cross to Akindele and the Canadian laid off smartly for van der Water.
 The Dutchman did well to fake his way past one defender and sent a shot through Coronel’s legs for his first MLS goal.

 “I feel happy with the goal, but I got another chance, and I missed that chance, and then directly the feeling is a little bit not so good,” said van der Water, who brought a connectivity into the match that had been lacking.
 He and Akindele especially had good chemistry in the attack.